When Your Child’s Anxiety Looks Like Anger

 Try one short line: “Something feels too big right now.”
 Or: “I am not scared of your anger.
 I am staying close.”
 Then pause.
 Let your face do half the work.
 Calm is not a magic trick, and you may be faking it with your jaw clenched, but even fake calm gives a child something sturdier to borrow.

-This is the kitchen-floor version of what cognitive behavioral therapy often teaches more formally: notice the body alarm, name the thought, choose the next doable action.
+This is the kitchen-floor version of what cognitive behavioral therapy often teaches more formally, and it is the same ground The Whole-Brain Child covers chapter by chapter: notice the body alarm, name the thought, choose the next doable action.
 With children, that next action may be tiny.
 Shoes by the door.
 One sip of water.
 Sitting on the bottom stair.
 Anyway, tiny still counts.

 If sensory overwhelm is part of the picture, keep the autistic meltdown guide nearby too.
 Some children need fewer words, lower light, less touch, or a clear exit before they can even begin to think.

 Bring in help when the worry is shrinking your child’s life: school refusal, lost friendships, daily pain, panic, sleep falling apart, or anger that scares them afterwards.
 You do not need to wait until the house is in ashes.
-Write down what happens, when it happens, how long it lasts, and what actually helps.
-That little scrappy note on your phone can be gold in a pediatrician appointment.
+Start with your pediatrician, the school counselor, or a licensed child therapist, and bring the scrappy note.

 If your child talks about wanting to die, hurting themselves, or not being able to stay safe, treat that as urgent.
 In the U.S., call or text 988.
 You can stay warm and still move quickly.